 New Participant Profile Form

 This form must be completed and signed in order to establish an account with LocalTrust.
 If you have any questions regarding this application or how to invest, please call our LocalTrust Services number at 972-378-7313.
-All financial institutions are required to obtain, verify and record the following information for all registered owners or others who may be authorized to act on an account: full name, Tax ID or Employer Identification Number and permanent street address.
+All financial institutions are required to obtain, verify, and record the following information for all registered owners or others who may be authorized to act on an account: full name, Tax ID or Employer Identification Number, and permanent street address.
 Corporate; Trusts and other entity accounts require additional documentation.
 This information will be used to verify your identity.
 We will return your application if any of this information is missing, and we may request additional information from you for verifications purposes.
 In the rare event that we are unable to verify your identity, LocalTrust reserves the right to redeem your account at the current day’s net asset value.